2xs/pipcore/PipInternals.md

 - In the calling partition: If target is a child, `vcli` = 0
 - In the target partition:  `vcli` = 1

-#### Notify
-The `notify` service allows a partition to trigger an interrupt in a child partition or in its parent.
-It is similar to the `dispatch` and rely on the same kernel primitives, but provides a different behavior.
-Unlike `dispatch`, this function triggers a context saving in the caller (`NOTIF_CHILD_CTX`/`NOTIF_PARENT_CTX`), and should return to the caller after it has been handled by the callee.

-PipFlags:

-- In the calling partition: If target is a child, `vcli` = 0;
-- In the target partition:  `vcli` = 1

 #### Resume
 The `resume` service activates another partition, and restores the execution of the specified saved context.
 This function is meant to be called from an interrupt/notify handler, and never returns to the caller.
 Arguments are: target partition, and context to resume.

 This service is usually used by a parent when implementing the scheduling of its child partitions.
-When called by a child on its parent, only the `NOTIF_CHILD_CTX` context is allowed.

 PipFlags: